mysql/mysql-utilities/doc/man/mysqldiff.rst

 utility reports the diff of the object along with a warning statement.
 See important limitations below in the NOTES section.

-You can change the display format of the diff output using one of the following formats:
+To specify how to display diff-style output, use one of the following values with the :option:`--difftype` option:

 **unified** (default)
-  print unified format output
+  Print unified format output.

 **context**
-  print context format output
+  Print context format output.

 **differ**
-  print differ-style format output
+  Print differ-style format output.

 The :option:`--changes-for` option can be used to control the direction of the difference (by specifying the object to be transformed) in either the